vasuman/software-product-sprint/README.md

 # Google Software Product Sprint

-This repo contains Vasuman's portfolio and SPS projects.
+This repo contains Vasu's portfolio and SPS projects.

 To get started: